ccamara/carloscamara-hugo/content/post/2011/2011-09-23-el-futuro-de-los-arquitectos-pasa-por-aprender-a-pescar/index.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["opinión", "crítica", "reivindicaciones", "crisis", "favoritos"] categories = ["Arquitectura", "Profesión"] people = ["Lluís Comeron"]
+tags = ["opinión", "crítica", "crisis", "favoritos"] categories = ["Arquitectura", "Profesión", "Reivindicaciones"] people = ["Lluís Comeron"]

 # Featured image